jackvreeken/rtc-tools/doc/examples/optimization/pumped_hydropower_system.rst

 .. literalinclude:: ../../../examples/pumped_hydropower_system/src/example.py
   :language: python
-  :lines: 52-59
+  :lines: 51-59
   :lineno-match:

 The pre-processing is called before any goals are added.
 Here we define a power_nominal.
-This is the the avergae of the ``Target_Power`` timeseries and is unsed to improve the scaling of the model.
+This is the average of the ``Target_Power`` timeseries and is used to improve the scaling of the model.

 .. literalinclude:: ../../../examples/pumped_hydropower_system/src/example.py